 What is Cloud Computing?

-Cloud computing is the provision of various services over the Internet.
+What is Cloud computing is the provision of various services over the Internet.
 These resources include devices and applications such as data storage, servers, databases, networks, and software.

 Instead of storing files on a hard drive or local storage device, cloud-based storage allows you to store them in a remote database.
 As long as an electronic device can access the Internet, it can access data and software to operate it.